San Diego DA Will Get to Try Accused Cop-Killer Before LA Prosecutors - Times of San Diego

 “I need to return my cases to San Diego,” Stephan told City News Service on Friday.
 “I can no longer trust that this DA’s policies will abide by the law.
 I have a responsibility to my victims and the community.”

+“It’s not only a win in this specific case, but also an affirmation of our own independent model in San Diego of implementing balanced and responsible criminal justice reform that addresses inequities in the system, but at the same time safeguards the rights of victims and protects the public from dangerous and violent criminals,” Stephan said.
+“Unfortunately, the L.A.
+D.A.’s recent legal directives are essentially giving murderers and other violent offenders unlawful favors and are creating a looming public safety disaster for Los Angeles County that tramples on the dignity and safety of vulnerable crime victims.”

-Her letter represents some of the latest criticism leveled at Gascon, who was elected on a platform of reforming the prosecution system and upon taking office last month quickly issued directives to eliminate sentencing enhancements and other allegations that can lead to higher prison terms for defendants.
+Her comments represent some of the latest criticism leveled at Gascon, who was elected on a platform of reforming the prosecution system and upon taking office last month quickly issued directives to eliminate sentencing enhancements and other allegations that can lead to higher prison terms for defendants.

 Stephan said her office has taken aims to reduce incarceration and recidivism by offering diversion and other options when appropriate, including for nonviolent offenders and defendants suffering from drug addiction, mental health issues or severe poverty.
 However, she said her office has always done so “while following the law and while still upholding victims’ rights” and said Gascon’s efforts regarding the Nelson case were “not responsible criminal justice reform.”